Page contents

 You can’t even chip away at the tip of the iceberg.
 But you can get a taste of it, and you’ll probably be so intoxicated you can’t wait to return.

 Of course, you need to choose where you’re going to stay.
 To help make this plan easier, I suggest you base yourself in Sultanahmet.
 This is the oldest part of the city and where you’ll find a lot of tourist must-see sights.
-There are large hotels in this area, hostels, and smaller spots to stay; undoubtedly, there’s something for every budget.
+There are large hotels, hostels, and smaller spots to stay in this area; undoubtedly, there’s something for every budget.

 How To Spend The Morning In Istanbul